Assistant Professor of Communication Studies & Affiliate, Department of Gender, Women, and Sexuality Studies

 This book examines the cyber rhetorical dynamics associated with the rise and fall of the Islamist organization, the Muslim Brotherhood (MB), in Egypt between 2005-2015.
 Specifically, the MB’s rhetoric in its official English-language website, Twitter, and Facebook.
 Using the theoretical scaffolding of intercultural rhetoric, this book aims to unearth the MB’s cultural assumptions and understandings as manifest in its cyber rhetoric during its transition from margin-center-margin.
 This book also examines the instrumental function of the MB’s English-language media vis-à-vis Western societies, particularly the U.S. The questions being explored are: 1) What is the ideology/cultural worldview that manifests in its rhetoric 2) What are the rhetorical/communicative strategies the MB uses to construct its ideology/cultural worldview and 3) To what instrumental end is its rhetoric being used?
 The purpose of this study is to decipher what this decade (2005-2015) means to the global identity of the MB and the culture of political Islam as manifest and communicated by the MB.

-Professor Bardhan teaches courses related to: Intercultural/Critical Intercultural Communication; Intercultural Rhetoric; Religion, Culture, and Communication; Communication Theories; Qualitative Research Methodologies; Gender, Politics, and Islam; and directs travel programs focusing on Islam and Intercultural Dialogue in Spain, France, Morocco, and India.
+Professor Bardhan teaches courses related to: Intercultural/Critical Intercultural Communication; Intercultural Rhetoric; Religion, Culture, and Communication; Communication Theories; History and Philosophy of Communication Studies; Qualitative Research Methodologies; Gender, Politics, and Islam; and directs travel programs focusing on Islam and Intercultural Dialogue in Spain, France, Morocco, and India.
 As a certified mediator, she also teaches mediation.
 Her teaching philosophy is informed by critical pedagogy and intercultural praxis.

 At K-State, she teaches: